yoginderbagga/90DaysOfDevOps/2026/day-30/docker-images.md

 Docker use layered approach to optize for the storage, and minimize the image building time; and instead of packing the entire operating system into a single monolothic file, Docker structure images as a stack distinct read-only file system callsed as "layers"

+## Task 3:

+Lifecycle of a Container:

+- create a container without starting it:
+  This create a container without actually running it, use the command ``docker create --name <container name>    <image name>``

+- Start the container:
+  To start the container we can use the command ``docker start hello-world``

+- Pause it and verify the status:
+  To pause a process running inside the container use the command ``docker pause``

+- Unpause a container:
+  To unpause a container ``docker unpause``

+- Stop a container:
+  docker stop will stop the running container, use the command ``docker stop nginx``

+- Restart:
+  To stop the container immediately and start it again, use this command ``docker restart nginx``

+- Kill:
+  To kill a running container.

+- Remove
+  To remove a container, use the command ``docker remove nginx``